Neck of femur fracture

 In patients receiving hemiarthroplasty, evidence shows that cemented hemiarthroplasty has fewer prosthesis-related complications than uncemented prostheses, despite similar rates of mortality 20.

 The high morbidity and mortality associated with hip and pelvic fractures after trauma has been well documented.
 Prognosis is varied but is complicated by advanced age, as hip fractures increase the risk of death and major morbidity in the elderly 5,6,8.

-As a general rule, internal fixation is recommended for young, otherwise, fit patients with small risk for AVN.
-While prosthetic replacement is reserved for fractures with a high risk of AVN and the elderly 10.
+As a general rule, internal fixation is recommended for young, otherwise, fit patients with a small risk for osteonecrosis.
+While prosthetic replacement is reserved for fractures with a high risk of osteonecrosis and the elderly 10.

 - 12. Namdari S, Pill S, Mehta S. Orthopedic Secrets.
 Saunders.
 ISBN:B00PXSQJC2.
 Read it at Google Books - Find it at Amazon